 Not a lot.
 You need to have some computer confidence, and a bit of patience, but you don’t need to know how to code – the drag and drop builders are pretty intuitive.

-If you’re setting up a new business, Kartra could be a great option for you.
+If you’re setting up a new business, Kartra could be a great marketing and sales funnel builder option for you.
 If you can set up with Kartra right at the beginning, it will save you a lot of headaches and hassle having to sign up with multiple platforms to achieve different goals.

 The main strength of Kartra is how connected everything is.
 Having everything ‘under one roof’ allows you to track your customers, giving you advanced analytics which you can then use to make changes to your marketing strategy.
 Not having to sort out any integrations is great – and Kartra lays out all the information so clearly that you won’t have to waste time trying to figure out what it all means.